melyntom/Flosina/README.md

 * Figure Out How to Control Zoom In/Out of Map

 ### Emi
-* Figure Out How to Add and Animate Characters on Map Using JavaScript (See Phaser)
+* Figure Out How to Add and Animate Characters on Map Using JavaScript (See Phaser- Does The Map Need to Be JavaScript?)

 ### Helen
 * Help Mary with Homepage